Relativistic three-body effects in hierarchical triples: Appendix

 where

 These cross terms are equal to the usual secular quadrupole terms times a multiplicative factor:

 \end{subsubsection} \end{subsection}

 \begin{subsection}{Indirect cross terms due to periodic 1pN perturbations} These cross terms come from average-free, periodic 1pN perturbations which combine with perturbations from $\bm{a}_{\rm quad}$.
-The inner binary periodic perturbations do not general secular effects,
+The inner binary periodic perturbations do not generate secular effects,

 The outer binary periodic perturbations generate secular effects which read

 \begin{subsubsection}{Cross terms from periodic 1pN effects on the outer binary}

 where